 Dry Shampoo: Light Hair Fresh Mint

 Need a break from shampooing or don’t have time?
-Restore natural body to lighter hair between shampoos.
-Dry shampoo absorbs oil from the roots, leaving hair looking clean and smelling fresh, while giving it extra boost of volume.
+Restore the natural body to lighter hair between shampoos.
+Dry shampoo absorbs oil from the roots, leaving hair looking clean and smelling fresh while giving it an extra boost of volume.
 Transform greasy, dull, lifeless hair into freshly scented locks that are full of bounce and beauty.

 - Out Of Stock

 Does your hair need a quick fix between shampoos?
 Our organic Fresh Locks™ dry shampoos help hair look clean & smell fresh when you have to skip the lather for a day or two.
 A natural dry shampoo transforms greasy, dull, lifeless hair into fresh locks that are full of body.